i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 `````````````````````````

 Alice's ephemeral key.
-The ephemeral key is 32 bytes, encoded with Elligator2.
+The ephemeral key is 32 bytes, encoded with Elligator2, little endian.
 This key is never reused; a new key is generated with
 each message, including retransmissions.